-Medicinal mushrooms are generally considered safe to consume.
+Most mushrooms are generally considered safe to consume.
 However, more studies are necessary to determine effective dosing and the full effects of medicinal mushroom supplements on humans.

 Do not consume wild mushrooms unless you have consulted a mycologist or qualified mushroom forager.
 Many medicinal and edible mushrooms have toxic lookalikes, so it is necessary to be extremely cautious when consuming wild mushrooms.

-Consult a doctor before taking medicinal mushrooms, especially if you are taking medication for cholesterol or blood pressure.
+Consult a doctor before taking mushrooms, especially if you are taking medication for cholesterol or blood pressure.

 Boost Your Overall Health With Mushrooms Today